Zone-organization/Nuclear-Engine/README.md

   - Support for OBJ, FBX, Blend, 3DS, CAD, and many more 3D model formats (using Assimp library).

 - __OneAPI__
-  - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core Renderers.
+  - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core RenderAPIs.
-  - Support for Point, Bilinear, Trilinear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
+  - Support for Point, Bilinear, Tri-linear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
-  - Support for HLSL Shaders which can be Cross Compiled to GLSL.
+  - Support for HLSL Shader which can be Cross Compiled to GLSL.
   - Fastest Design Possible through If statements in debug build and direct RenderAPI calls in release build

 ## Current Platforms